NBPub/BeatLog/docs/README.md

 Routine home IP checks and log parsing can be scheduled using the `check_IP` and `check_Log` environmental variables.

-Example log of scheduled tasks:
+Example log of scheduled tasks: *comments added by me, they are not part of the log*
 ```python
 [2022-09-17 12:57:04] [1] [INFO] Scheduled Home IP check complete
 [2022-09-17 13:11:37] [1] [INFO] Scheduled Log check complete